JonBeardDev/restaurant-reservation/README.md

 1. You should not need to make changes to the `./front-end/.env` file unless you want to connect to a backend at a location other than `http://localhost:5001`.
 1. Run `npm install` to install project dependencies.
 1. Run `npm run start` to start your server.

+## Potential Future Releases
+- Additional search functionality.
+Search by reservation name, display order-by options, allow user to choose which reservation statuses show up in results.
+- Uncancel reservation.
+Currently, once a reservation is cancelled, it cannot be undone.
+Some users may want to be able to undo a cancellation.
+- Add/Edit/Remove Servers.
+Add your servers to the database and assign them to the tables in their section.
+When a resevation is assigned to a table, the server will then be assigned to the reservation card.
+This allows the restaurant manager to view which server attended a given reservation when investigating customer enquiries.